-- A mother’s own milk, gently rubbed into the wound, is just as soothing and actually accelerates healing and relieves nipple pain as well!
+- A mother’s milk gently rubbed into the wound is just as soothing and accelerates healing and relieves nipple pain as well!
 Not to be used during a thrush infection.

 - Lansinoh Lotion for breastfeeding mothers is excellent for applying just before you breastfeed or even when pumping and prevents sore broken nipples.

 - Mothers with larger breasts or nipples might struggle to breastfeed their babies.

 - Some mothers find that they have to use a nipple shield for the first few days, just until their nipples have healed.